WICG/historical-web-payments-browser-api/README.md

 # The Web Payments Browser API

+STATUS: This proposal was presented to the Web Payments Working Group in October 2016 but was not adopted.
+See the [Web Payments Working Group wiki](https://github.com/w3c/webpayments/wiki) for current information about the group's deliverables.

+The following information is kept for historical purposes.

-This is a proposal by the Web Payments Community Group for a new browser API to enable a better payment experience on the Web.
+This was a proposal by the Web Payments Community Group for a new browser API to enable a better payment experience on the Web.
 The API enables web developers to register payment instruments (credit card, PayPal, Bitcoin, etc.), initiate requests for payment, and acknowledge requests for payment.